justmarkham/DAT7/README.md

 -----

 ### Class 5: Visualization
-* Review Python homework with the Chipotle data
 * Part 2 of Exploratory Data Analysis with Pandas ([code](code/04_pandas.py))
 * Visualization with Pandas and Matplotlib ([code](code/05_pandas_visualization.py))